-Ayinla Omowura lacked formal education, but he was well-versed in current affairs and possessed command of puns, proverbs, and metaphors.
-He was moral guru, social critic, and pundit who frequently spoke up for the common man.
+Ayinla Omowura lacked a formal education, but he was well-versed in current affairs and possessed a command of puns, proverbs, and metaphors.
+He was a moral guru, social critic, and pundit who frequently spoke up for the common man.
 He expressed the public’s concerns to the government and the administration’s policies to the general public through his songs.
 Fela Anikulapo Kuti recognized Omowura, one of the few musicians, for utilizing his songs to oppose corruption and the government.
 While applauding the government for raising pay, Omowura advocated the same for the private sector in his 1976 album *Owo Udoji.

 He clarified the Lagos rent legislation in *Orin Owo Ile Eko* and commended Mobolaji Johnson’s Lagos State government for its people-friendly initiatives.